Christian Kabbalah

 Christian Kabbalah arose during the Renaissance due to Christian scholars' interest in the mysticism of Jewish Kabbalah, which they interpreted according to Christian theology.
 Often spelled Cabala to distinguish it from the Jewish form and from Hermetic Qabalah, it sought to link Kabbalistic concepts with Christian doctrines, particularly the Trinity.
 Early proponents included Giovanni Pico della Mirandola and Johann Reuchlin, who adapted Kabbalistic ideas to Christian beliefs, sometimes using them as a tool for conversion.

-The movement drew from earlier Christian interest in Jewish mysticism, including the work of Spanish conversos and scholars like Ramon Llull, though it gained prominence in the 15th and 16th centuries.
+The movement drew from earlier Christian interest in Jewish mysticism, including the work of Spanish conversos and scholars, though it gained prominence in the 15th and 16th centuries.
 Christian Kabbalists proposed interpretations that linked Jesus and Mary to the Sefirot and saw hidden Christian messages in Kabbalistic texts.
 Figures such as Athanasius Kircher and Christian Knorr von Rosenroth further expanded these ideas, influencing later esoteric traditions.

 By the 18th century, Christian Kabbalah had largely faded from mainstream theology, though it persisted in European occultism.
 Some later attempts were made to revive interest, particularly through interpretations of the Gospel of John, but it remained outside traditional Christian thought.
 Today, Christian Kabbalah is primarily studied as a historical and esoteric movement that bridged Jewish mysticism and Christian theological speculation.